punkish/punkish/entries/W/WH/WHA/What-Would-Schumpeter-Think-Of-Open-Source/index.md

 ## Capitalism is Evolutionary

 *   It is a form or method of economic change and is never stationary
-*   ""The process of industrial mutation incessantly revolutionizes the economic structure from within, incessantly destroying the old one, incessantly creating a new one""
+*   “The process of industrial mutation incessantly revolutionizes the economic structure from within, incessantly destroying the old one, incessantly creating a new one”
-*   ""This is the process of *Creative Destruction*, and is an essential fact of capitalism""
+*   “This is the process of *Creative Destruction*, and is an essential fact of capitalism”

 ---